-The lab technician will be responsible to process and track the progress of glasses done in A-lab, from beginning to end.
+The lab technician will be responsible for processing and tracking the progress of glasses done in Alab, from beginning to end.

-- Create a monthly spreadsheet to track the number of jobs done and the cost of each job, new or redo. - 2.
+- 1. Create a monthly spreadsheet to track the number of jobs done and the cost of each job, new or redo. - 2.
 Lab report spreadsheets are submitted to the Accounting Department on a monthly basis. - 3.
 Create a work ticket for each job to process on Mr. Blue Edger through ESSIBOX software. - 4.
-Work ticket is accessible and printable in the event of a redo in the same frame.
-Specs on work ticket are also modifiable. - 5.
-Lab technician is responsible for ordering lenses and sending back lenses for credit on lens warranties when possible.

-- 6. Lab technician is responsible for coordinating maintenance on Mr. Blue Edger on a yearly basis. - 7.
+Work tickets are accessible and printable in the event of a redo in the same frame.
+Specs on work tickets are also modifiable. - 5.
+Lab technician is responsible for ordering lenses and sending back lenses for credit on lens warranties when possible. - 6.
+Lab technician is responsible for coordinating maintenance on Mr. Blue Edger on a yearly basis. - 7.
 Lab technician is responsible for final inspection of all glasses processed in A-lab.
 Glasses are verified and pre-cased. - 8.
-In the final step of processing glasses, the lab technician forwards the glasses to an Optician to receive and will assign a cubby for each pair of glasses.
+In the final step of processing glasses, the lab technician forwards the glasses to an Optician to receive them and will assign a cubby for each pair of glasses.